-The size of the table reflects the number of relations and the number of columns the table has.
+The size of the node reflects the number of columns the table has.
 So, a table with several relations and a lot of columns will be larger than a table with a single relation and fewer columns.
 For example:

 The ‘Conditions time of stay’ table is a custom table with a single relation and the ‘Admissions’ table contains data from a CSV file and has four relations.

 The Model Editor contains a variety of information and functionality that lets you prepare your data model as needed.
-A sample screen is shown below.
+An example is shown below.

-- Navigation Pane: This area contains a list of your tables and their columns.
+- Navigation Pane: A list of your tables and their columns.
 On the left side of the table name is an icon that indicates what type of data is included, Date, Numeric or Text.
 On the right side is a join icon when the column is connected to another table.

 - Schema Menu: This menu lists the following buttons:

-Data: Click to add a new table to your ElastiCube.
+Data: Add a new table to your ElastiCube.

-Custom: Click to add a custom table to your ElastiCube.
+Custom: Add a custom table to your ElastiCube.

-Relationships: Click to open a preview window where you can join two tables.
-See Creating Relationships for more information.
+Relationships: Open a preview window where you can join tables.
+See Creating and Removing a Relationship between Tables for more information.

-Undo/Redo: Click these buttons to undo or redo any recent changes to your schema.
+Undo/Redo: Undo or redo any recent changes to your schema.

-- Legend: The legend lists a description of all your data sources in the ElastiCube and the color that represents them in your schema.
+- Legend: A description of the data sources in your ElastiCube, and the color that represents them in your schema.